Orange You Glad You Came?

 Color Blind Awareness Activities

-I also digitally drafted and created dimensions for the interactive pedestals located near the wall.
+I also digitally drafted and created dimensions for the interactive pedestals located near the wall to help our Facilities team recreate them accurately.
 Similar to the color doors, each pedestal has reproductions of the artwork, as well as information and activities related to color blindness.

-To make giant orange “swirlies” found on our walls and subtle orange “amoeba” shapes on our section panels, I looked to orange as a flowing, living concept.
+To design the large-scale organic graphic forms found on our walls and subtle orange “amoeba” shapes on our section panels, I looked to orange as a flowing, living concept.
 It is both natural and unnatural, catching the attention while complementing the world around it.

 I also designed numerous other graphics for our “Nature” section of the exhibition.
 This included the panels, tags for naturally dyed fabrics that we had on display for visitors to touch and interact with, and panels near our natural dye garden, which we reference in the exhibit.